massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 Any new features and non-emergency bugfixes should branch from the `dev` branch.
 Make sure you're on the `dev`  branch and that it's up-to-date with the source repo.

-If you just forked it, it always will be—but if there have been a lot of changes to the original repo since you forked it, yours might be out of sync.
+If you just forked it, you're probably all set.
+But if there have been a lot of changes to the original repo since you forked it, yours might be out of sync.
 Here's how to get yours in sync:

 ```
 git checkout dev